kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ---
 ```

-Not only did it handle the format conversion, but it wrote reasonable descriptions and added relevant tags.
+Not only did it handle the format conversion, it also wrote reasonable descriptions and added relevant tags.
 Sure, the descriptions are a bit formulaic, but when you need to update 40+ posts, it's a great starting point.

 ### Cost and Time

-The migration took about 3-4 hours with Cursor, including updating descriptions for 43 posts, fixing URLs, and tweaking styles.
-I spent about $10 on Aider/Claude attempts before that, though I probably could have skipped those steps.
-For comparison, I estimate this would have taken 8-10 hours to do manually.
+The whole thing took about 3-4 hours with Cursor, including updating descriptions for all 43 posts, fixing URLs, and tweaking styles.
+I burned $10 on those early Aider experiments, but honestly - sometimes you need to try things to know what doesn't work.
+For comparison, doing this manually would've eaten up 8-10 hours easily.

-I'm happy with the results - the site is faster, looks better, and even gets better [Page Speed Insights](https://pagespeed.web.dev/) scores.
-Here's how it turned out:
+The end result?
+Better than expected!
+The site loads faster, looks cleaner, and even scores better on [Page Speed Insights](https://pagespeed.web.dev/).
+Take a look:

 <img src="/assets/ai-blog/blog-newhome.png" alt="Final homepage" />
 <img src="/assets/ai-blog/blog-newpost.png" alt="Final post" />

 ### Lessons Learned

-If you're considering a similar migration, start with a working template.
-I made the mistake of having both Jekyll and Astro files in the same branch, which confused the AI tools.
-Keep your migrations clean and focused.
+If you're thinking about trying something similar, here's what I learned: start with a clean template / baseline.
+I made the rookie mistake of keeping Jekyll and Astro files in the same branch - turns out AI tools don't deal well with that kind of ambiguity.

-AI tools excel at repetitive tasks like updating frontmatter or reformatting code.
-They're not great at making architectural decisions or handling complete migrations.
-Let them handle the boring parts while you focus on the important decisions.
+These AI tools shine at the repetitive stuff - updating frontmatter, reformatting code, that sort of thing.
+But don't expect them to make big architectural decisions.
+Let them handle the boring parts while you focus on the important choices.

-Each tool has its strengths.
-Aider is great for targeted code changes but struggles with bulk operations.
-Cursor shines at repetitive tasks and provides better context awareness.
-Traditional methods take longer but are more predictable.
+Each tool has its sweet spot.
+Aider works great for targeted changes when you know exactly what you want.
+Cursor excels at repetitive tasks and keeps you in the loop.
+And sometimes the manual approach still makes sense - it just takes longer.

 ### Looking Forward

-The pace of improvement in AI tools is remarkable.
-While they're not ready to handle complete migrations yet, they're already incredibly useful for speeding up repetitive tasks.
-I wouldn't be surprised if, in a few months, this entire process could be automated.
+The speed of AI tool improvements has impressed me.
+While they can't handle a full migration by themselves yet, they already save tons of time on repetitive tasks.
+Give it a few months and maybe this whole process will just need a single prompt.

-For now, though, the sweet spot is using AI to accelerate specific tasks while maintaining human oversight of the overall migration.
-And hey, at least we don't have to write 43 blog post descriptions by hand anymore.
+For now though, the sweet spot seems clear: let AI handle the tedious parts while you keep an eye on the big picture.
+And hey - at least we'll never have to write 43 blog descriptions by hand again.